jwzhanggy/Graph_Toolformer/Graph_Toolformer_Package/README.md

     }
 ```

-## Pre-Trained Graph Models used in Graph-Toolformer
+## Pre-Trained Graph Models and fine-tuned LLMs used in Graph-Toolformer
 (Download URL: )

 The koala folder covers the pre-trained graph models and pre-trained language models used in toolformer.
 Both the model code and pre-trained results/parameters are provided in the downloaded folder.